Pelvic Inflammatory Disease

 What is PID?

-Pelvic Inflammatory Disease (PID) is an infection of the uterus and fallopian tubes.
-It is especially common in sexually active women under the age of 25, but can occur in sexually active women of any age.
-If not treated, PID can cause serious health problems.
+Pelvic Inflammatory Disease (PID) is an infection of a woman’s reproductive system: uterus, ovaries, fallopian tubes and vagina.
+It is most common in sexually active women under the age of 25, but can occur in sexually active women of any age.
+If not treated, PID can cause serious health problems such as infertility, ongoing pain or increased risk of ectopic (tubal) pregnancy.

 What causes PID?

 PID is usually caused by bacteria that travel up the vagina into the uterus and fallopian tubes.
-PID can be caused by many different bacteria, but is frequently caused by chlamydia or gonorrhea.
-Women under age 25 who are sexually active, women who have more than one sexual partner or women who douche are at increased risk for getting PID.
-Women are also at risk if they have more than one sex partner or their partner has other sex partners.
+PID is most often caused by chlamydia or gonorrhea, but may be caused by bacteria that are not sexually transmitted.
+Women under age 25 who are sexually active, women who have more than one sexual partner, or women who douche are at increased risk for getting PID.
+Women are also at risk if their partner has other sex partners.
 Having a prior episode of PID increases the risk of having it again.
-Having an IUD inserted might increase the risk of PID soon after insertion but that risk is greatly reduced if a woman is tested and if necessary treated for infection before the IUD is inserted.
+There is a small risk of PID immediately after an IUD insertion.

 Symptoms can vary from mild to severe.
 Mild symptoms may go unrecognized by women and their health care providers.
 It can take a few days to several weeks for a woman to develop symptoms of PID after being infected.